-The composition of the human mind is such, and the laws governing the same, that there is a natural tendency for it to coalesce with the facts and philosophy of Spiritual-ism; hence it has diffused itself beyond any system ever known to men, taking into account the length of time it has been recognized as a system, and the means employed to propagate it, but is far short of what it might have been had early and harmonious organization been adopted.
-Isolation and in-dividualism are not the best instrumentalities to convert the skeptic to the truths of Spiritualism.
-Such can scarcely maintain Spiritualism.
+The composition of the human mind is such, and the laws governing the same, that there is a natural tendency for it to coalesce with the facts and philosophy of Spiritualism; hence it has diffused itself beyond any system ever known to men, taking into account the length of time it has been recognized as a system, and the means employed to propagate it, but is far short of what it might have been had early and harmonious organization been adopted.
+Isolation and individualism are not the best instrumentalities to convert the skeptic to the truths of Spiritualism.
 Such can scarcely maintain even their own inherent rights, much less compete with well-adjusted organizations.
-The flinny objection generally urged against Spiritualists organizing, is the fear of hecoming sectarian bigots and creed wor-shiping fanatics, like the various denomina-tions of the church.
-Such persons surely have bit little confidence in themselves have but little confidence in themselves.
+The diamy objection generally urged against Spiritualists organizing, is the fear of becoming sectarian bigots and creed worshiping fanatics.
+The the various denominations of the church.
+Such persons surely have but little confidence in themselves.